kitswas/VirtualGamePad/README.md

 The built-in QR code scanner might stop working after a while.
 This is a known issue and caused by a bug in the Google library used for scanning.
 Clear the data for Google Play Services to fix it.
 Or use a third-party QR code scanner.

+## Source Code

+Glad you asked!
+VirtualGamePad is open source and licensed under the [MIT licence](LICENCE.TXT).

+VirtualGamePad uses open source libraries and assets which are governed by their own licences.

+The source code for the Android app is available at [kitswas/VirtualGamePad-Mobile](https://github.com/kitswas/VirtualGamePad-Mobile)

+The source code for the Windows app is available at [kitswas/VirtualGamePad-PC](https://github.com/kitswas/VirtualGamePad-PC)
+Visit the [companion website](https://kitswas.github.io/VirtualGamePad-PC/) to see the documentation.